 Environmental Education and Public Access

-The Middle Fork Snoqualmie NRCA offers an excellent outdoor classroom and it is convenient to many school communities in the Puget Sound region.
+The Middle Fork Snoqualmie NRCA offers an excellent outdoor classroom and is convenient to many school communities in the Puget Sound region.
 A variety of trails in the NRCA provide opportunities to study the ecology of the NRCA, older forest ecosystems and stream systems.
-For more information, contact the DNR South Puget Sound Region natural areas manager, listed here.
+For more information, contact the DNR South Puget Sound Region natural areas manager listed here.

 Volunteer and Stewardship Opportunities